Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 To configure an cohort integration from Amplitude to Braze, you need the following information from Braze:

 - Endpoint: the endpoint for the REST operations.
-It looks like : `https://rest.iad-01.braze.com`, See [Braze's documentation](https://www.braze.com/docs/api/basics/#endpoints) to find your endpoint.
+It looks like : `https://rest.iad-01.braze.com`, See the [Braze documentation](https://www.braze.com/docs/api/basics/#endpoints) to find your endpoint.
 - Data Import Key.
 Use the [Braze documentation](https://www.braze.com/docs/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents/#step-1-get-the-braze-data-import-key) for help finding this.
 - App Group REST API Key: Find this in your Braze Developer Console.
 See the [Braze documentation](https://www.braze.com/docs/api/api_key/#what-is-a-rest-api-keyapp-group-api-key) for more help.